Here are 3 sugar-free cookie recipes without artificial sweeteners with irresistible flavors and health-beneficial

 Total Fat: 28g

 Ginger (Powder, half tsp)

 Cinnamon (Powder, half tsp)

 - Put the butter in a deep mixing bowl.
 Beat on the medium setting of the blender until you get a creamy consistency.
 Then add the egg and continue whisking.
 Next, add molasses.
 But please try to add slowly.
 Keep whisking.

 - Then add olive oil and continue whisking.
 When the mixture has a liquid consistency, add the starch and flour.
 Add flour in a controlled manner.
-This way you have a chance to save the mixture when flour is too much or too little.
+This way, you can save the mixture when flour is too much or too little.

 Tip 1: In cases where you want to use whole wheat flour, you may need to reduce the amount of flour.

-- Then mix it well with the help of a spatula.
+- Then, mix it well with the help of a spatula.
 Finally, add the spices, ground or shredded almonds, and baking powder and mix well.
-Cover the dough with cling film and let it rest in the refrigerator for 30 minutes.
+Cover the dough with cling film and rest in the refrigerator for 30 minutes.

 Tip 2: If you rest the dough you prepared in the fridge for 1 night, it will be more delicious.